Responsible Clinical Team

 Referral:

-Discusses patient suitability for OPAT with the AMS team (Box 1).
+Discusses patient suitability for OPAT & treatment plan with the ID team (84939) (Box 1).

 Ensures appropriate intravenous access (Box 2).

-Discusses OPAT with patient & parents/carers, provides Patient Information Leaflet.
+Discusses OPAT with patient & parents/carers, provides OPAT Patient Information Leaflet.

 If parents/carers agree, completes Trakcare request ‘OPAT referral – paediatrics’.